DongxuanHe/MemoryAllocation/README.md

 # MemoryAllocation
-Allocations of memory in OS.
+Purdue CS252 Project 1: Allocations of memory in OS.